-- Resolving conflicts and disputes – don’t let problems fester; work to negotiate and resolve disputes before they snowball
+- Resolving conflicts and disputes – don’t let problems fester; work to negotiate and resolve disputes before they snowball.

 - Setting collaborative goals – if your goals include others, you are more likely to help each other stick to them.

-By working on these three key elements of emotional intelligence, you may be able to resurrect intentions and commitments that you thought were dead in the water.
+If you work on these three key elements of emotional intelligence, you may be able to resurrect intentions and commitments that you thought were dead in the water.